koutraki/koutraki.github.io/_teaching/2019-fall-teaching-1.md

 This is a practical seminar we offered together with Prof. Dr. Harald Sack for Karlsruhe Insitute of Technology.
 During this Seminar the students were grouped into small groups and chose a subject to work on during the semester.
 All the students projects used data released by the coding Da Vinci (hackathon)[https://codingdavinci.de/about/] initiative.
+The course was evaluated with the score of 93.9% by the students.